 What are the tax implications of debt relief programs?

 It can be a great relief when your debt is settled.
 However, your troubles are not completely over until you pay Uncle Sam.
-If your debt is reduced by $600 or more, the reduced amount is considered taxable income.
+If you reduce your debt by $600 or more, the IRS may consider it taxable income.